|

 · Marine and Mega Asia, Jininjin, 2023 (co-authored)

-· Kang, H. (2013), Kunlun and Kunlun People as a batter reflected in the eyes of the Chinese of the day, POSCO Cheongam Foundation
+· Kang, H. (2013), Kunlun and Kunlun People as a Stranger Reflected in the Eyes of the Chinese of the Day, POSCO Cheongam Foundation

-· Kang, H. (2020), Seeking humanities policies for the success of the Greater Asia Sean ODA project, Economy, Humanities, and Social Research Council
+· Kang, H. (2020), Seeking Humanities Policies for the Success of the Greater ASEAN ODA Project, Economy, Humanities, and Social Research Council

 · Kang, H. (2022), Korea-ASEAN Center Digital Kiosk Production and Consultation of ASEAN Cultural Contents, Korea ASEAN Center